The department partners with local government to deliver good governance to the community.

 Promoting responsible dog ownership and the future health and welfare of dogs.

-The Cemeteries Act 1986 (the Act) requires all deceased persons to be buried in proclaimed cemeteries administered by responsible trustees, with appropriate records being kept in perpetuity.
+The Cemeteries Act 1986 requires all deceased persons to be buried in proclaimed cemeteries administered by responsible trustees.

-Information on permitted and probited areas for off-road vehicles.
+Information on permitted and prohibited areas for off-road vehicles.

 The department is responsible for administering the Dog Act 1976 and the Cat Act 2011.